diegomarquez/game-builder/README.md

 - Do a simple game and get this over with for fucks sake!

+- Annoying tasks
     - Test garbage collection
         - Test delegate.js destroy method properly

-- Links to known errors, like requireJS
+    - Links to explanations of known errors, like requireJS
+    - Rename delegate.js to broadcaster.js
+    - Examples docs need another review
+        - Get rid of "_" chars, because they mess with markdown
+        - Don't forget about fullstops at the end of comments.

 #### [This is the prototype game][tirador] which spurred the creation of this project.